 Line 66a.
-Enter the trust's 2007 (fiduciary) accounting income determined under the terms of the governing instrument and applicable local law.
+Enter the trust's 2009 (fiduciary) accounting income determined under the terms of the governing instrument and applicable local law.
 Do not include extraordinary dividends or taxable stock dividends that are determined under the governing instrument and applicable local law to be allocable to corpus.
 See section 643(b) and Regulations sections 1.664-3(a)(1)(i)(b)(3) and 1.643(b)-1 for more information.

 Line 67a.
-This should be the amount from line 53 of the 2006 Form 5227.
-If not, attach a schedule that supports the balance in the make-up account.
+Enter the amount, if any, from line 69 of the 2008 Form 5227.

+If the amount entered is not the same as line 69 from the prior year's form, attach an explanation and a schedule that supports the balance in the make-up account.
 Figure the total deficiencies from previous years as follows.

-1. Aggregate the unitrust's net asset FMV for each previous year.

-2. Multiply (1) above by the unitrust's fixed percentage.

-3. From the result in (2), subtract the aggregate trust income that was distributed for previous years.
+- 1. Aggregate the unitrust's net asset FMV for each previous year. - 2.
+Multiply (1) above by the unitrust's fixed percentage. - 3.
+From the result in (2), subtract the aggregate trust income that was distributed for previous years.